Alias: Stop the Line

 ✥ ✥ ✥

 The team will learn to rapidly respond to change in a disciplined way and overcome challenges.
 In many organizations, when things are not going well, teams are not thinking clearly and are frustrated and demotivated.
 They fail to understand the cause of their problems and the way to fix them.
 Executing the Emergency Procedure will train the team to focus on success and systematically remove impediments.
-Great teams will surprise themselves on their ability to overcome adversity and move from strength to strength.
+Great teams will surprise themselves with their ability to overcome adversity and move from strength to strength.
 It increases chances for successfully delivering a Potentially Shippable Product Increment both in the short term and long term.
 The team will feel it is doing all it can when using Emergency Procedure to get back on the right track, out of both professional pride (see Team Pride) and Product Pride.

 See also Take No Small Slips.

 This pattern anticipates use by highly disciplined teams.
 If a team is using this too often (e.g., more often than once every four Sprints) and is not improving its value, quality, and rate of delivery, then the team might reflect about whether something is fundamentally wrong in the environment or in the team’s use of Scrum.
 It is usually better for young teams to do their best to deliver, to take the Sprint to the end, then fail the Sprint.
 Away from the heat of battle in the Sprint Retrospective, the team can explore the drivers for failure and plan kaizen.
 Some process improvements may help the team resort to Emergency Procedure in analogous future situations.

 John Shook.
 “How to Change a Culture: Lessons from NUMMI.”
 In MIT Sloan Management Review 51, Winter 2010, pp. 63–68.

 Jeff Sutherland.
 “Future of Scrum: Parallel Pipelining of Sprints in Complex Projects.”
 In Proceedings of Agile Development Conference (ADC'05), Denver, CO: IEEE Press, 2005.

 Mike Rother.
 Toyota Kata: Managing People for Improvement, Adaptiveness and Superior Results.
 New York: McGraw-Hill, 2010.